ToCSharp/TypeScriptAST/README.md

 # TypeScriptAST
-.NET port of Microsoft's TypeScript parser for simple AST manipulation
+.NET port of Microsoft's TypeScript parser for simple AST manipulation.
+If works with TypeScript, JavaScript and DefinitelyTyped(".d.ts") files.

 ## TS file modification Example